Sacred Journey Peru: 17 Days

 Truly anyone who hears the call.

-Whether you are disconnected from your body, living in auto pilot, or restrained in the life you are living and desiring to step into a more expansive version of yourself.
+Whether you are disconnected from your body, living on autopilot, or restrained in the life you are living and desiring to step into a more expansive version of yourself; this medicine can help in miraculous ways.
 Perhaps you are isolated, craving community, or anxious about making connections and feeling like you don’t ‘fit’ in.
-You may be burning with curiosity, and questioning, seeking direction, wanting to get to the deeper meaning of life and how you can show up in service, in the highest expression of your purpose.
+You may be burning with curiosity and questioning; seeking direction; or wanting to get to the deeper meaning of life and how you can show up in the highest expression of your purpose - Ayahuasca can help with all of this and so much more.

 This is for you, ready for initiation, awakening, and liberation.